Lights, Camera, AbraCadabra: Setting the stage

 The Witch, Robert Eggers’ directorial debut in 2015, has been hailed by horror fans as a modern-day classic, with a distinctly dark take on magic and witchcraft.
 Magic, as seen through the eyes of a fanatically devout seventeenth-century family, is presented in The Witch as an omen of death and horror.

-Much of the film pushes viewers to consider if the events taking place are actual or the result of religious zealotry, yet the film's occult occurrences are absolutely real.
-It's a long cry from the homey depictions of magic seen in most films, but it's a must-see nevertheless.
+Much of the film pushes viewers to consider if the events taking place are actual or the result of religious zealotry, yet the film’s occult occurrences are real.
+It’s a long cry from the homey depictions of magic seen in most films, but it’s a must-see nevertheless.

 Pan’s Labyrinth (2006)

-Guillermo del Toro's 2006 Spanish-language dark fantasy picture Pan's Labyrinth twists traditional magic themes into something entirely nightmarish.
-It relates the story of a little girl who is challenged by supernatural beings with completing three trials in order to earn her place as a ruler of the Underworld during the Spanish Civil War of the 1940s.
+Guillermo del Toro’s 2006 Spanish-language dark fantasy picture Pan’s Labyrinth twists traditional magic themes into something entirely nightmarish.
+It relates the story of a little girl who is challenged by supernatural beings with completing three trials to earn her place as a ruler of the Underworld during the Spanish Civil War of the 1940s.

 Pan’s Labyrinth, often compared to The Chronicles of Narnia, tackles the corrupting influence of violence and hatred on the pure-hearted, and, unlike many films with distinct fairy tale aesthetics, the film opts for an ending that is both beautiful and melancholy.